-It's not surprising that the person who wrote this gospel had more to say about this same subject.
+It's not surprising that the person who wrote this gospel had much more to say about this subject of love.
 Listen to 1 John 2:14, "We know that we have passed from death to life, because we love our brothers.
 Anyone who does not love remains in death."